Report Defends 'Thorough Work' Done Certifying Boeing 737 Max — But Suggests Changes

 - Reevaluate and bolster the workforce, including "an aggressive recruitment campaign to encourage students to pursue careers at the FAA."

-What was not among its recommendations was any significant adjustment to the FAA's Organization Designation Authorization, or ODA, a program by which the agency can delegate elements of its certification process to certain approved private individuals or companies.
-The program drew controversy last year when lawmakers questioned how it was that Boeing ended up responsible for reviewing changes to its own design on the 737 Max.
+What was not among its recommendations was any significant adjustment to the FAA's Organization Designation Authorization, a program by which the agency can delegate elements of its certification process to certain approved private individuals or companies.
+The program drew controversy last year when lawmakers questioned how Boeing ended up being responsible for reviewing changes to its own design on the 737 Max.

-"Safety experts have long raised concerns that the [ODA] program leaves the fox in charge of the hen house," Sen. Richard Blumenthal, D-Conn., wrote in a letter to the Department of Transportation last March, just days after the FAA grounded the Max.
+"Safety experts have long raised concerns that the [ODA] program leaves the fox in charge of the henhouse," Sen. Richard Blumenthal, D-Conn., wrote in a letter to the Department of Transportation last March, just days after the FAA grounded the Max.

 "In short," he added, "the staff responsible for regulating aircraft safety are answerable to the manufacturers who profit from cutting corners, not the American people who may be put at risk."